 Bristol City Council (BCC) owns and operates a number of social housing schemes which provide over 2,100 residential units across the city.
-The Hartcliffe housing estate comprises 380 residential units within five tower blocks, these are connected by a district heating scheme served from a centralised energy centre in the basement of one of the tower blocks.
+The Rowan housing estate comprises 380 residential units within five tower blocks, these are connected by a district heating scheme served from a centralised energy centre in the basement of one of the tower blocks.
 Heat to the network was previously supplied by gas boilers and gas CHP.

 BCC is committed to long term carbon reduction and sustainability over all of its activities and properties; Bristol was voted ‘Green Capital 2015’.
-BCC wished to identify the opportunities for reducing carbon emissions and reduce heating costs to residents of the Hartcliffe housing estate.
+BCC wished to identify the opportunities for reducing carbon emissions and reduce heating costs to residents of the Rowan housing estate.
 As Technical Advisor to BCC for low carbon and district heating projects, Sustainable Energy undertook a detailed feasibility for the integration of renewable heating into the existing heat network and provided technical support for full implementation.

 - Detailed technical and financial feasibility assessment

 - Detailed design including development of hydraulic schematics and technical specifications

 - Client’s Engineer role throughout construction phase

 - Management of the planning application and development of concept drawings and layouts and Design Access and Planning Statement

 - Commissioning support and acceptance testing of the completed installation